 However, smart bulbs have various limitations.
 For example, if the power is switched off from the real switch, you will be unable to control the light from your app or by voice.
 You would need to make sure switches are always on in your house.
 Also, it would be costly to automate lamps with many bulbs.
 And impossible to automate special light fixtures with different shapes or built-in LED lights.

-3. Buy a smart switch that works without a neutral wire
+3. Buy a smart switch no neutral wire

 By using no neutral smart switch, you can automate your lights even if there are no neutral wires previously installed.
 This way, you do not need to spend a lot of time and money rewiring walls to get your switches smart.
 It is a much quicker and more convenient way to automate the lights of a house without a neutral.

-Want to see how this type of no-neutral smart light switch can be installed?
+Want to see how this type of smart switch no neutral can be installed?
 Take a look at the Evvr Smart Relay Switch(Zigbee/Z-Wave) or Evvr Smart Relay Switch(HomeKit) and how it can be conveniently installed without a neutral wire and eliminated the light flickering issue, what's more, it's compatible with both toggle switches and momentary push buttons.

-You can also check In-Wall Relay Switch's installation tutorial video here.
+You can also check Evvr In-Wall Relay Switch no neutral installation tutorial video.

-To stay updated with our latest news and blog posts, follow us on:
+To stay updated with our latest news and blog posts, contact us now!